-There are six possible methods that may be used to identify whether a particular content is providing returns on investment is discussed below.
+There are six possible methods that may be used to identify whether particular content is providing returns on investment are discussed below.

 This metric includes the following measurable parameters, which help in determining the brand awareness and its reach.